Israel-Lebanon conflict explained in 5 charts and maps – DW – 10/06/2024

 Airstrikes by the Israel Defense Forces (IDF) along the border have also continued to intensify as it seeks to dismantle what it describes as Hezbollah's "terrorist infrastructure."

-In addition, Israel has carried out airstrikes in the northern city of Tripoli, Lebanon's second-largest city located approximately 80 kilometers from the border, targeting Hamas members.
-On Saturday, Hamas announced that an airstrike in Tripoli killed one of its field commanders, Saeed Atallah Ali, along with his wife and two daughters.
-In the eastern city of Saddnaye, near the Beqaa Valley, another airstrike resulted in the death of Muhammed Hussein al-Lawis, whom the Israeli army identified as Hamas's 'executive authority' in Lebanon.
+In addition, Israel has carried out airstrikes in the northern city of Tripoli, Lebanon's second-largest city, targeting Hamas members.
+On Saturday, Hamas announced that an airstrike in Tripoli had killed one of its field commanders, Saeed Atallah Ali, along with his wife and two daughters.
+In the eastern city of Saddnaye, near the Bekaa Valley, another airstrike resulted in the death of Muhammed Hussein al-Lawis, whom the Israeli army identified as Hamas's "executive authority" in Lebanon.

 When the IDF launched its ground incursion into southern Lebanon, commanders stated that their operations would be localized and targeted, aimed at dismantling Hezbollah's capabilities and preventing the militia from firing rockets and artillery into Israel's northern cities.
 However, there are growing demands from Israeli hardliners, including government officials, for broader military objectives, such as establishing a more permanent 'buffer zone' in Lebanese territory.